Addison (album): Critical reception

 Addison received positive reviews upon release.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 14 reviews, indicating "generally favourable reviews".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 15 reviews, indicating "generally favourable reviews".

 Rolling Stones Maya Georgi highlighted the project's vision and production: "Rae's eclectic intentions are loud and clear: to create a distinctive, dreamy soundscape that brings her album moodboards to life."
 Pitchforks Meaghan Garvey attributed the album's cohesiveness to the album's overall "feeling" rather than its sound or genre, writing that while Addison's inspirations are "written on her sleeve", the album's sensual and "occasionally euphoric" feeling ties the tracks together.
 Clashs Sam Franzini categorizes Addison as a masterful pop album—with a unique blend of esoteric, sultry, melancholic, confident, and experimental themes and production.
 Billboard claimed Rae's "rise to main pop girl is equal parts master class and modern spectacle", and her debut "proves her to be one of one among pop's current crew."

-The Guardians Shaad D'Souza praised Rae's unique sound and writing amidst a crowded pop market: "Rae resists the 2020s impulse to intellectualise every pop album and is unencumbered by ham-fisted concepts, Easter eggs or ultra-prescriptive 'lore' that tells listeners what to think."
+The Guardians Shaad D'Souza praised Rae's unique sound and writing amidst a crowded pop market: "Rae resists the 2020s impulse to intellectualize every pop album and is unencumbered by ham-fisted concepts, Easter eggs or ultra-prescriptive 'lore' that tells listeners what to think."
 The Independents Felicity Martin concluded that Rae has earned her seat at the pop table, describing Addison as an intimate, personal work marked by its signature blend of traditional commercial pop tropes and experimentation—a distinct "weirdness" Martin hopes Rae will lean into even more.
-Alex Rigotti of NME also lauded the album's "genuine girlish sincerity [...] pop that pairs high-brow sonic references with broader emotional strokes, mostly without feeling contrived", continuining that it is "bold, expressive, and catchy as hell, and with little overt biography, it's completely personal in its craftsmanship."
+Alex Rigotti of NME also lauded the album's "genuine girlish sincerity [...] pop that pairs high-brow sonic references with broader emotional strokes, mostly without feeling contrived", continuing that it is "bold, expressive, and catchy as hell, and with little overt biography, it's completely personal in its craftsmanship."